Where does Wildlands Network work?

 What are the human benefits of protecting wild nature?

-Nature provides us with a complete life support system: fresh air oxygenated by plants, drinking water purified by wetlands, nutrient-rich soils for food production, hospitable climates tempered by the effects of regional ecosystems, and natural beauty that lifts our spirits and inspires our souls.
+Nature provides us with a complete life support system: fresh air oxygenated by plants, drinking water purified by wetlands, nutrient-rich soils and native pollinators for food production, hospitable climates tempered by the effects of regional ecosystems and natural beauty that lifts our spirits and inspires our souls.
 Healthy wildlands are the natural heritage that we will pass on to our children.
 To safeguard this heritage, it is our responsibility to halt the human-caused loss of biodiversity occurring in our lifetime.
 When we do what is right to protect wild nature, we also do what is right for our children and for all future generations.

 Preserving biodiversity also has economic benefits for humans.
 For example, it is no coincidence that communities located in regions where nature flourishes tend to have higher rates of job growth than areas lacking such benefits.
-Communities choosing to invest in protecting nature today will be at the forefront of economic and social development tomorrow, as North Americans increasingly seek clean, safe, and healthy places to live.
+Communities choosing to invest in protecting nature today will be at the forefront of economic and social development tomorrow, as North Americans increasingly seek clean, safe and healthy places to live.

 While national security is always a priority when dealing with international borders, efforts to provide such security should include protecting our most endangered species and globally important ecosystems.
 Information gathered through Wildlands Network-sponsored ecological symposiums and scientific workshops indicates that maintaining both national and ecological security in the borderlands region must include: